Friday, August 31, 2007

 ZAP MAMA HAS PLANTED A FLAG ON THEIR SUPERMOON

-As you know I was inspired yesterday by the sounds of all this great music I was playing to write and write and write some more.
-You get to see the reviews, but there were some other things written that you might see very very soon.
-Below is the second installment in the new music review series with Zap Mama and their new release “Supermoon”.
-These are all reviews for music that speak to the hidden parts of my soul, so you know you are in store for some good vibes and even better sounds.
+Below is the second installment in the new music review series, this time featuring Zap Mama and their latest release “Supermoon”.
+These are not just reviews.
+They are meditations.
+Each one speaks to the hidden corners of my soul, so know that you are in store for some good vibes and even better sounds.
 Enjoy.

 Zap Mama “1000 Ways”